justinpallas/adv-it-defenses/README.md

 Configure an experiment by editing a YAML file (see `configs/resnet50_autoattack.yaml`).
-By default the ImageNet dataset builder downloads the validation split into `datasets/imagenet/val/` and the devkit into `datasets/imagenet/ILSVRC2012_devkit_t12/` the first time they are needed, caching the archives under `downloads/`.
+By default the ImageNet dataset builder downloads the validation split into `datasets/imagenet/val/` and the devkit (ground-truth labels) into `datasets/imagenet/ILSVRC2012_devkit_t12/` the first time they are needed, caching the archives under `downloads/`.
 Override paths in the config only if you store the data elsewhere.
 Run the experiment with: